Terms & Conditions

 - What happens if the vehicle is damaged, lost or stolen or other property is damaged?

-- You must notify us as soon as possible, and no later than 24 hours after an accident, of any damage or loss that has occurred by contacting the location from which you rented your vehicle and giving us full details.
+- You must notify us as soon as possible, and no later than 24 hours after an accident or incident (unless there are circumstances under which it is impractical or impossible for you to advise us within 24 hours, and you can produce documented evidence of those circumstances on our request), of any damage or loss that has occurred by contacting the location from which you rented your vehicle and giving us full details.
 If you don't, we may require you to pay the full cost of any damage.